Lake Tumba

-Lake Tumba (or Ntomba) is a shallow lake in northwestern part of the Democratic Republic of the Congo, in the Bikoro Territory of the Province of Équateur.
+Lake Ntomba (or Tumba) is a shallow lake in northwestern part of the Democratic Republic of the Congo, in the Bikoro Territory of the Province of Équateur.
+The naming Tumba comes from a mispronunciation of the name by non native.

 The lake covers about 765 km2 depending on the season, connected via the Irebu channel with the Congo River.
-Water may flow into or out of the lake through this channel depending on the floods.
-Lake Tumba has 114 species of fish and supports important fisheries.
+Water may flow into or out of the lake through this channel depending on the season and floods.
+Lake Ntomba has 114 species of fish and supports important fisheries.

-The lake lies at the center of the Tumba-Ngiri-Maindombe area, designated a Wetland of International Importance by the Ramsar Convention in 2008.
+The lake lies at the center of the Ntomba-Ngiri-Maindombe area, designated a Wetland of International Importance by the Ramsar Convention in 2008.

-Lake Tumba was explored in 1883 by Henry Morton Stanley.
+Lake Ntomba was explored in 1883 by Henry Morton Stanley.

 The swamp forest surrounding the lake is inhabited by the Mongo people, who in this area are divided into two castes: the Oto, who farm, and the Twa, Pygmies who fish.